Dimdivanov/Rave-Realm/README.md

 The project is still in progress with the following tasks to be completed:

--   Implement custom hooks for data fetching from the server
 -   Break down components into smaller pieces
--   Use Context API
 -   Add more views for Account Settings, Stage Details, and Ticket Details
 -   Implement sub-routes
 -   Add abort controllers